- Undergraduate Students

 The sustainability field is rich in internship opportunities.
 Opportunities for hands-on learning in conjunction with a Sustainability double-degree might include working with local organizations to develop community gardens and greenhouses, including food distribution systems, land use and food production or collaborative development of strategic sustainability plans for businesses, organizations and local government institutions, and more.

-To register for an internship, please sign up with Fox and use the SUS 410 course for credits.
-You will need to fill out appropriate pre- and post- internship paperwork, as well as generating a 5-8 page report on sustainability or a project which you will discuss beforehand with Fox.
+To register for an internship, please use the SUS 410 course for credits.
+You will need to fill out appropriate pre- and post- internship paperwork, as well as generating a 5-8 page report on sustainability or a project which you will discuss beforehand with your advisor.

 Updated internship "protocol."